-What Does the VA Say About VA Loans for Mobile Homes?
+What Does the VA Say About Loans for Mobile Homes?

-If a VA loan applicant is having a manufactured home assembled or constructed for them, the VA does not require that builder to have a VA builder ID number, but the company responsible for installing the foundation IS required to have one.
-Additionally, the VA requires that foundation to be covered by a one-year VA builder’s warranty that is signed by the builder.
+If a VA loan applicant is having a manufactured home assembled or constructed for them, the VA does not require that builder to have a VA builder ID number, but the company responsible for installing the foundation is required to have one.
+Additionally, the VA requires the foundation to be covered by a one-year VA builder’s warranty that is signed by the builder.

 The VA won’t cover loans for relocation of mobile homes, and borrowers should remember that even though a mobile home meets all VA standards, if the bank won’t approve a loan application for the home, the VA can’t force the lender to do so.

 When applying for a VA home loan, it’s a good idea to ask the lender in advance the best way to proceed for loan approval.
 Some approaches may be more attractive to a lender than others–especially if you’re buying land in conjunction with the mobile home.
 Much depends on your individual circumstances, credit and the terms of the loan itself.